Kanazawa Geisha Districts

 The Higashi Chaya-Gai District

-But the best part about Higashi are the geisha performances held each year which are specifically aimed at tourists.
-The shows are in English and held on average 3 nights a week over a 3 week period twice a year.
+But the best part about Higashi is the geisha performances held each year, which are aimed specifically at tourists.
+The shows are in English and held three nights a week over three weeks twice every year.
 It includes an educational lecture by a real geisha followed by traditional songs and dances.

 Visit their website for for ticket prices and when the next shows take place.

 Nishi Chaya-Gai sits near the Ninja Temple in the western part of the city.
 One of the first things you will notice there is that there are many tea shops.
 These are the same tea shops that stood throughout the Edo period, so most of them are closed to the public in order to preserve them.

 Another attraction is the Nishi Chaya Shiryokan Museum, where you can view various items from the Edo Period.

 Should you wish to see geisha in an original centuries-old setting without the hordes of fellow tourists, then you will find no better place than Kazue-Machi.
 It runs along the southern end of the Asano River and is the smallest and quietest of the three Kanazawa geisha districts.